-The smell of a page of the Bible fused to debris from the World Trade Center is a trigger for photographer Joel Meyerowitz.
+The smell of a page of the Bible found at Ground Zero, fused to debris from the World Trade Center, is a trigger for photographer Joel Meyerowitz.
 In addition to bringing back a flood of memories, the smell of concrete dust and singed steel and paper also points to something much more profound than the horrific events of 9/11.

 Meyerowitz spent nine months at Ground Zero in New York City after the terrorist attacks in 2001 to document the wreckage.
 As he was sifting through debris one day, a firefighter handed him something that would have a deep impact on anyone who sees it.
 Meyerowitz received a page of the Bible melted onto a piece of “heart-shaped steel.”